BDC Hamburger Icon

 Open row

-If you want to increase your business’s revenue and customer base, factoring the millennial market into your plans is essential.
-Millennials are the demographic cohort comprised of people born between 1981 and 1996.
-They’re the first generation who grew up using smartphones and social media and are comfortable and active online.
+If you want to increase your business’s revenue and customer base, reaching the millennial market is essential.
+Millennials are people born between 1981 and 1996.
+They’re one of the first generations who used smartphones and social media growing up, so they’re comfortable and active online.

 How to engage millennials through Instagram

-Millennials comprise nearly 22 percent of the United States population ― a larger portion than any other generation.
-According to Statista, Instagram has 2 billion active daily uses worldwide and 143.5 million U.S. users.
-According to Hootsuite’s Global State of Digital report, nearly half of Instagram’s U.S. users ― about 64 million Americans ― are millennials.
+Millennials comprise nearly 22 percent of the United States population — a larger portion than any other generation.
+According to Statista, Instagram has 2 billion monthly active users worldwide and 169 million U.S. users.
+With 62 percent of Instagram’s global users ages 18 to 34 and an additional 16 percent ages 35 to 44, millennials are particularly well-represented on this platform.
+This significant presence makes Instagram a powerful channel for connecting with millennial audiences.

 1. Demonstrate your brand’s passion on Instagram.

 If you think you’ll cast a wide net with your advertising campaign and assume millennials will be pulled in, think again.
-If you want to build a brand that speaks to younger generations like millennials and Gen Zers, you must be passionate about what you’re advertising ― whether it’s fashion, fitness, makeup, travel or luxury items.
+If you want to build a brand that attracts Gen Z and millennial customers, you must convey genuine passion for what you’re advertising — whether it’s fashion, fitness, makeup, travel or luxury items.
 If you don’t believe in your content, neither will they.

 Here are some tips for showing how passionate you are about your business:

-• Use creative captions: Pair your posts with captivating captions that pique viewers’ interest and encourage them to respond.
-These can include call-to-action captions that ask your audience to vote, check out your product or share with a friend.
+• Use creative captions: Pair your posts with captivating captions that grab attention and encourage interaction.
+Consider using calls-to-action that invite your audience to vote, check out your product or share with a friend.
+Creative captions help showcase your passion while sparking conversation.

 TipBottom line